Environmental Claims Code

 Notwithstanding, images of labels or packaging contained within an ‘advertising or marketing communication’ will be considered to be an element of that ‘advertising or marketing communication’.

-Board means the board appointed by the Advertising Standards Bureau from time to time, the members of which are representative of the community, to administer a public complains system in relation to Advertising or Marketing Communication.
+The community panel means the panel appointed by the Ad Standards from time to time, the members of which are representative of the community, to administer a public complains system in relation to Advertising or Marketing Communication.

 (a) ecosystems and their constituent parts, including people and communities; and